 Grades of Dog Mast Cell Tumors

 The tumor grade of the MCT refers to its level of malignancy.
 Once again, the grade cannot be determined with the fine needle aspirate, only with the biopsy of the tumor after surgical removal.
 The grade will help your veterinarian make predictions as to how the tumor will develop and if it will affect other internal organs.

 Mast cell tumors that are classified as Grade I are typically benign and usually always occur on the surface of the skin.
-Just because they are benign doesn't mean they should be ignored.
-Grade I MTCs can grow to be quite large and prove to be difficult to remove.
-However, the good news is that Grade I MTCs have not spread to the surrounding organs.
+However, just because they are benign doesn't mean they should be ignored.
+Some Grade I MCTs can grow to be quite large and prove to be difficult to remove.
+Even so, the good news is that Grade I MCTs have not spread to the surrounding organs.
 Surgery alone should be curative as long as there are good margins on the biopsy report and no cancerous cells were seen on the margins of the sample.
 If cancerous cells were left behind, a follow up surgery for wider margins or radiation therapy may be recommended.

 Mast cell tumors that are classified as Grade II are those that extend below the surface of the skin and into the subcutaneous tissues of the body.
 Treating Grade II MCTs can prove to be difficult to predict in terms of outcome.
 This is largely due to the unpredictable biological behavior of Grade II MCTs.
 The majority of tumors fall in this grade.
 A newer classification system has been implemented to determine if it will act more as a low-grade or high-grade tumor.
 An estimated 65% of Grade II mast cell tumors are cured with surgery.
 With that said, it is still possible for the tumor to return or for the spreading of cancer cells to occur.

 Stages of Mast Cell Tumor Dog